 4. Add Resistance

 If you can find an area that has hills or an incline of some sort, you should walk it.
-We have started walking hills and I’m starting to notice a difference in my legs.
-Even a rockier path is helping to tighten my thighs and glutes!
+We have started walking hills and it’s a good cardio workout by increasing my heart rate from using my legs so much.
+And rockier paths are helping to tighten my thighs and glutes.
+Getting that toned bod WITHOUT a gym membership– self high-five!

-Walks are great for your pup to burn energy so they’re going to love it!
+Walks are great for your pup to burn energy and a good cardio workout for you!
 Bran and I have also enjoyed a great deal of bonding time.
 So get off your buns and get your cardio in.
-Also, check out my article on 5 reasons why you should be working out today!